Message from the Program Director

 Clinical Rotations and Sites

 Fellows enjoy the opportunity for subsidized on-campus housing.
-Fellows can also commute from New York City (from any of the 5 boroughs.
-New York City is only a short train ride from White Plains).
+Fellows can also commute from New York City by car, or only a short train ride from White Plains.

 Wellness and Participation in Community

 Burke leadership places the wellness of residents and fellows as one of its highest priorities.
 Residents and fellows have a large two-room lounge equipped with comfortable furniture, a 55” HDTV, video gaming, computers, and massage chairs.
-Fellows also have access to a private lactation room.
+Fellows also have a separate office and access to a private lactation room.
 Like all Burke employees, fellows also have access to employee health services, inclusive of mental health and wellness counseling.